 STARC Systems is the most innovative temporary containment option for healthcare environments.
-Our quiet, ICRA Class IV compliant and environmentally-friendly systems are used in healthcare settings in 46 states and Canada.
+Our quiet, ICRA Class IV compliant and environmentally-friendly systems are used in healthcare settings in 48 states, Canada and Australia.
 STARC eliminates the disruption of healthcare construction renovations, keeping patient satisfaction high and internal stakeholders happy.

 Review our case studies and see the STARC difference.

 The VCU Medical Center is located on Virginia Commonwealth University’s medical campus.
 W.E.
 Bowman, a Richmond VA-based commercial construction company, has completed multi-phase renovation projects at VCU Medical Center.

 Brigham and Women’s Hospital needed to safely renovate several dozen patient rooms, on multiple floors, while the wing remained open to patients and staff.
 Their construction service provider, Suffolk, and their Infection Control team knew from past experience STARC would be their preferred system for this renovation.